neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 <!-- more -->

+I am not a scholar of Cherokee, but here's the story as I understand it, from what research I can do online and from the few books on the topic. \[[1](#fn1)\] This is just the story of one amateur typographer, working in 2002 and 2003.

 ## The traditional Cherokee font

-I am not a scholar of Cherokee, but here's the story as I understand it, from what research I can do online and from the few books on the topic. \[[1](#fn1)\]

 Cherokee is unique in that it's a script for a Native American language invented indigenously, by a person not literate in any language.
 [Sequoyah](http://en.wikipedia.org/wiki/Sequoyah) had seen the "talking leaves" used by Westerners, and